AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 ### [!UICONTROL Identity overlap] {#identity-overlap}

 >[!CONTEXTUALHELP]
->id="platform_dashboards_profiles_identity_overlap"
+>id="platform_dashboards_profiles_identityoverlap"
 >title="Identity overlap"
->abstract="This widget displays a Venn diagram, showing the overlap of profiles in your Profile Store containing multiple identities."
+>abstract="This widget uses a Venn diagram to display the overlap of profiles in your Profile Store that contain the two selected identities."
 >additional-url="https://experienceleague.adobe.com/docs/experience-platform/dashboards/guides/profiles.html#identity-overlap" text="Learn more from documentation"

-The **[!UICONTROL Identity overlap]** widget displays a Venn diagram, or set diagram, showing the overlap of profiles in your Profile Store containing multiple identities.
+The **[!UICONTROL Identity overlap]** widget uses a Venn diagram, or set diagram, to display the overlap of profiles in your Profile Store that contain the two selected identities.

-After using the dropdown menus on the widget to select the identities that you wish to compare, circles appear displaying the relative size of each identity, with the number of profiles containing both namespaces being represented by the size of the overlap between the circles.
+Use the widget dropdown menus to select the identities that you wish to compare.
+Circles display the relative total count of profiles that contain each identity.
+The number of profiles containing both identities is represented by the size of the overlap between the circles.
 If a customer interacts with your brand on more than one channel, multiple identities will be associated with that individual customer, therefore it is likely that your organization will have multiple profiles containing fragments from more than one identity.

 For more information on profile fragments, begin by reading the section on [profile fragments vs merged profiles](https://experienceleague.adobe.com/docs/experience-platform/profile/home.html?lang=en#profile-fragments-vs-merged-profiles) in the Real-time Customer Profile overview.